EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 ***

-### Pokémon XD: Gale of Darkness: Aspect Ratio Keeps Changing
+### Pokemon XD: Gale of Darkness: Aspect Ratio Keeps Changing
 [Back to the Top](#dolphin-table-of-contents)

 1. In Desktop Mode, open the Dolphin emulator